-Chomp Kitchen and Drinks to Open This Spring in Fox Point
+Chomp Kitchen and Drinks to Open June 10 for Takeout in Fox Point

-The Eagle Super Market sign will glow again at the new burgers and beer restaurant in one of Providence's hottest food neighborhoods.
+The Eagle Super Market sign glows again at the new burgers and beer restaurant in one of Providence's hottest food neighborhoods.

 The interior of the restaurant has been gutted and remodeled by Cyr Construction out of Barrington.
 There’s a beautiful concrete-topped cedar bar with elongated, textured white subway tile along the back wall, and cedar booths with concrete floors.
 “Every wood in here is cedar,” Glynn says with a laugh.
 “We joke that people are going to store their winter coats in here during summertime.”

-The walls will be decorated with retro-inspired signs celebrating bygone Fox Point businesses like Rezendes Fish Market, Adler’s New Deal, Portugal Barber Shop and many more, recreated by Providence Painted Signs.
+The walls are decorated with retro-inspired signs celebrating bygone Fox Point businesses like Rezendes Fish Market, Adler’s New Deal, Portugal Barber Shop and many more, recreated by Providence Painted Signs.

-The kitchen staff for the new Fox Point outpost is currently training in Warren to get ready for opening day.
-Chomp two will have a women chef, Niki Holden, who previously helmed the kitchen at Roberto’s in Bristol.
-Renowned bartender, Vito Lantz, will lead bar operations while continuing his other bartending gigs around town, including the Dorrance and a new project that’s in the works.
+The kitchen staff for the new Fox Point outpost has been training in Warren to get ready for opening day.
+Chomp two’s chef, Niki Holden, previously helmed the kitchen at Roberto’s in Bristol.
+Renowned bartender, Vito Lantz, will lead bar operations while continuing his other bartending gigs around town.

-The restaurant will be open seven days a week for lunch and dinner.
-Alongside executive chef Tanner Larkin, Glynn is also running catering operations, which can include everything from 180-guest seated dinners to casual receptions with burgers and beer for parties and weddings, or even catered office lunches with drop-tray service.
+Alongside executive chef Tanner Larkin, Glynn is also running catering operations, which can include seated dinners to casual small receptions with burgers and beer for socially-distant parties and weddings, or even catered office lunches with drop-tray service.

-Once this project is complete, Glynn says he’ll be looking for a new one.
-He credits the construction team and his staff for making it possible to open and run the restaurants.
-“It helps having good people and giving them responsibility, because then I can find the next thing and it allows them to grow, and the business to grow,” he says.
+Glynn credits the construction team and his staff for making it possible to open and run the restaurants, especially during a difficult time to open a new one.
+“It helps having good people and giving them responsibility, because it allows them to grow, and the business to grow,” he says.
 “It keeps them hungry.”

 117 Ives St., Providence, 401-289-2324, chompri.com